Spatial fluctuations at vertices of epithelial layers: quantification of regulation by Rho pathway: Vertex tracking and inhibitors in the Rho pathway

-\textit{Vertex tracking and inhibitors.}---We use Madin-Darby Canine Kidney (MDCK) cells stably transfected with E-cadherin fused with the Green Fluorescent Protein (GFP) as a paradigm for epithelial tissues dynamics~\cite{Adams}.
+We use Madin Darby Canine Kidney (MDCK) cells stably transfected with E-cadherin fused with the Green Fluorescent Protein (GFP) as a paradigm for epithelial tissues dynamics~\cite{Adams}.
 This allows us to study live cells while interacting with each other.
 We seek to identify spatial points primarily involved in tissue transformations.
-The meeting points between three cells are involved in the exchanges between neighbouring cells, thus serving as hallmark of the tissue dynamics.
-We extract the vertex trajectories by tracking them as long as they are visible and in the absence of neighboring cell division, until a maximum of 8 hours [Fig.~\ref{fig:exp}].
-Namely, we do not follow the long time motion driven by cell division~\cite{Ladoux:15}.
+The meeting points between three cells are involved in exchanges between neighbouring cells, thus serving as hallmark of tissue dynamics~\cite{Bardet:2013, Salomon2017}.
+Some specific proteins, such as tri-cellulin, are known to accumulate at this point in cell culture.
+Besides, vertices have also attracted the attention of developmental biologists which exhibit accumulation of proteins at these specific points~\cite{Lye2014}.

-The vertex dynamics is driven by both thermal fluctuations produced by the heat bath, and the active fluctuations powered by the acto-myosin molecular motors.
-The myosin-II motors are localized in dense contractile units present in the apical surface of the tissue~\cite{Rauzi:2010, Klinger:2014}, as shown in Figs.~\ref{fig:exp}(a-c).
-Specifically, the Rho signalling pathway controls the acto-myosin activity in a specific manner inside cells (see Fig.~9 in~\cite{Riveline}).
+Vertex dynamics are driven both by thermal fluctuations and by active fluctuations powered by some internal nonequilibrium processes such as motor-induced forces, actin polymerization and cell-cell adhesion.
+The myosin-II motors are localized in dense contractile units present in the apical surface of the tissue~\cite{Rauzi:2010, Klinger:2014} [Figs.~\ref{fig:exp}(a-c)].
+The active forces lead to large displacements of the vertices distinct from the thermal fluctuations of smaller amplitude.
+We focus here on large displacements which do not lead to any topological transitions in the tissue [Figs.~\ref{fig:exp}(d-e)].
+The Rho signaling pathway controls the acto-myosin activity inside cells, namely the forces induced by myosin and/or by actin polymerization (see Fig.~9 in~\cite{Riveline}).
+In this study, we focus on the downstream targets that affect myosin to establish the principles for the validity and relevance of our framework.
 Upstream and downstream targets install a hierarchy in the activation of myosin.
-To assess the relevance of the various ingredients of this pathway, we specifically inhibit different targets: Rho, Rho kinase (ROCK) and myosin-II [Fig.~\ref{fig:exp}(f)].
-We also investigate the roles of microtubules (MTs) by promoting their depolymerization, and we consider untreated cells as a control~\cite{supplemental}.
-Altogether, we probe five conditions on the same system.
+We specifically inhibit the following targets: Rho, Rho kinase (ROCK) and myosin-II [Fig.~\ref{fig:exp}(f)].
+Each inhibitor is specific to its target and incubated at the optimal concentrations for its inhibition.
+We used standard concentration values already utilized in other cell biology studies for many cell types including MDCK~\cite{Jin2001, Silberzan2014, Muller2015, Imai2015}.
+Altogether, we probe four conditions on the same system by considering untreated cells as a control.